Tashan Oakley-Boothe: Dunfermline Athletic

 In February 2025, Oakley-Boothe signed for Scottish Championship side Dunfermline Athletic on a short term deal until the end of the season.
 He made his debut for the club from the bench in a goalless draw against Livingston.
 At the end of the season, he signed a one year contract extension keeping him at the club until the summer of 2026.

+In April 2026, Oakley-Boothe scored the winning penalty during their Scottish Cup semi–final victory over Falkirk.
+He started in the 2026 Scottish Cup final at Hampden Park which saw Dunfermline lose against Celtic to finish runners–up.

 International career

 Oakley-Boothe was born in England and is of Jamaican descent.
-In May 2017, he was part of the England national under-17 football team which reached the final of the 2017 UEFA European Under-17 Championship, playing five games.
-On 16 May 2017, he suffered a head injury, in the under-17s' semi-final game against Turkey national under-17 football team, which caused a lengthy stoppage and ruled him out of the final.
+In May 2017, he was part of the England under-17 squad which reached the final of the 2017 UEFA European Under-17 Championship, playing five games.
+On 16 May 2017, Oakley-Boothe suffered a head injury, in the under-17s' semi-final game against Turkey, which caused a lengthy stoppage and ruled him out of the final.

-He was also part of the England team that competed in the 2017 FIFA U-17 World Cup in India.
-On 28 October 2017, he played in the final and helped the team beat Spain 5–2 and win the FIFA U-17 World Cup.
+Oakley-Boothe was also part of the England team that competed at the 2017 FIFA U-17 World Cup in India.
+On 28 October 2017, he started in the final and helped the team beat Spain 5–2 and win the FIFA U-17 World Cup.